GuanZihan/guanzihan.github.io/_pages/about.md

 ## 📢 <span style="font-family: 'Monaco', 'Consolas', 'Lucida Console', monospace;">Recent News</span>

+- <span style="font-family: 'Monaco', 'Consolas', 'Lucida Console', monospace; font-size: 14px;">Two papers about LLM alignment and VLM model editing have been accepted by ICML 2025.</span>

 - <span style="font-family: 'Monaco', 'Consolas', 'Lucida Console', monospace; font-size: 14px;">One paper for black-box backdoor defense on has been accepted by ICLR 2025.</span>

 - <span style="font-family: 'Monaco', 'Consolas', 'Lucida Console', monospace; font-size: 14px;">One paper for unified black-box backdoor detection on diffusion models has been accepted by AAAI 2025.</span>